oasis-roles/ansible_collection_system/README.md

   hosts into the specified groups in your currently running Ansible inventory.
   Both "count" and "groups" are optional arguments, with default values of "1" and and empty array being assumed.
+* `openstack_provision_wait_for_ssh` - Default: true.
+Set to false if you do not want to wait until SSH is accessible before exiting this role.
+Probably something to consider if you're dealing with Windows hosts or hosts with a strange sense of SSH service running.

 Dependencies
 ------------